Link to Journal of Chartered Accountants Association, Ahmedabad: https://www.caa-ahm.org/JournalDetail.php

 Link to Dec 2019 The Chartered Accountant, Journal of ICAI: https://www.icai.org/post.html?post_id=16196

-Link to published Article: https://vorafin.com/wp-content/uploads/2019/10/CA-Journal-Article-on-Fund-Raising.pdf
+Link to published Article: http://vorafin.com/wp-content/uploads/2019/10/CA-Journal-Article-on-Fund-Raising.pdf

 Financials markets are fundamental in the economic development of a country.
 They provide financial resources required by the entrepreneurs for the long term sustainable growth.
 Developing well-functioning financial markets is the central focus of Government of India and Reserve Bank of India and various reforms have been introduced to liberalize, regulate and enhance the financial markets which has streamlined various sources from which entrepreneurs can raise funds.